 When it comes to the size of your body font, the standard has steadily increased over the years.
-The rise of high resolution displays means that 12px body copy, which was standard way back in the stone age of the Internet, now looks tiny.
-These days, the standard is closer to 16px, give or take a couple pixels.
-Keep in mind, the size and readability of your typeface depends heavily on the way the typeface was designed.
+The rise of high-resolution displays means that a 12px body copy, which was standard way back in the stone age of the Internet, now looks tiny.
+These days, the standard is closer to 16px, give or take a couple of pixels.
+Keep in mind, that the size and readability of your typeface depend heavily on the way the typeface was designed.
 Take a look at the difference in length in these examples, all set at 16px:

 When it comes to headings, here are some things to keep in mind:

 - Differentiate in size enough so that users can plainly see a difference.
 This is usually accomplished with H1-H3 sizes.
 On longer pages with more content, an H4 may be necessary.
 If you’ve gone to H6 or 7, chances are users aren’t going to see a clear distinction between them, and they lose their usefulness.